-On Acceptance of offer

-(by CAS deadline) £1,500 deposit

-50% of balance of tuition
+On Acceptance of offer (by CAS deadline) £3,000 deposit paid Prior to enrolment 50% of the balance of tuition fees due paid

-At enrolment fees after £1500 deposit paid

-If you are an overseas student then you must pay a tuition fee deposit of £1,500, which will be stated in your offer letter from the University.
-You must pay the £1,500 in order to demonstrate to the Entry Clearance Officer (who will assess your visa application) that you are a serious applicant with a genuine commitment to studying at the University.
-You will be expected to pay this to obtain your 'Confirmation of Acceptance for Studies (CAS)' number prior to the cut-off deadline; although it does not need to be paid unless or until an Unconditional Offer is received.
-You will also need to provide the University with a scanned copy of a financial or bank statement, which proves that you can meet the UK Visa and Immigration (UKVI) Tier 4 student visa requirement.
+If you are an overseas student then you must pay 50% of the balance of your tuition fees before you can complete your enrolment. £3,000 of this needs to be paid on acceptance of an offer to study and prior to the cut-off deadline for your Confirmation of Acceptance for Studies (CAS).

+You will also need to provide the University with a scanned copy of a financial or bank statement, which confirms that you can meet the UK Visa and Immigration (Student UKVI) Tier 4 student visa requirement.
 Further information can be found on the UK Government website.

-The University requires all overseas students to pay 50% of the balance of their tuition fees when they complete enrolment (50% of the balance after the £1,500 deposit has been paid).
-Non-payment of the 50% balance (prior to the start of your course) may result in the application of sanctions (see Section 9) to limit access to the University (with immediate effect).
+Non-payment of the 50% balance prior to enrolment will result in a hold on your enrolment and a referral to the University's Finance team to discuss your options.
+This may include the application of sanctions (Section 7) to limit access to the University.

-Prompt payment tuition fee discount for self-funded full-time students
+4. Prompt payment tuition fee discount for self-funded full-time students

-Payment in full within 30 days of the date of invoice (overseas or home self-funded FT students) will result in a prompt payment discount of £300.
-You should deduct £300 from your fees if you plan to meet the criteria.
+Payment in full within 30 days of the date of invoice (overseas or home self-funded full time students) qualifies for a prompt payment discount of £300.
+You can deduct the £300 from your fees if you plan to pay within 30 days.
 Any payments received after 30 days of the invoice date will not attract this discount.

 You must be studying on campus to be eligible for the prompt payment discount.
-Please note if you are studying for the professional accountancy qualification ACCA you will not be eligible for this discount.
+There is no discount offered if you are part time, studying pre sessional English or studying for the professional accountancy qualification ACCA.